chrisjbillington/hg-export-tool/README.md

 To use this tool, you'll need Python 2.7 with the mercurial module installed.
 You will also need the `git` and `hg` commands to be in your path, such that they function from the command line.
-On Windows, you will need to install Git for windows in order to have git bash, which is needed by `hg-fast-export`.
+On Windows, you will need to install Git for Windows in order to have git bash, which is needed by `hg-fast-export`.

 To install mercurial, run: `pip install mercurial`, or use your system's package manager